 Your exhibition space is a super-sized shop window that has the power to grow your customer base exponentially.
 Trade shows serve up every ingredient within your demographic by location, industry, and quality.
 Marketing for lead generation doesn’t get more efficient than that.

 To sweeten the deal, trade show meetings carry an average cost of $142 per prospect, whereas an in-office meeting averages $259.
-To leverage that savings, you’ll need to extract returns from your investment, and that requires choosing your services wisely.
+To leverage that savings, you’ll need to extract returns from your investment, and that requires you to strategize your trade show planning and choosing your trade show services wisely.

 1. Staying Connected